johngrimsey/HutchFETest/adminportal/README.md

 ### `UserComponent`

 This form would be broken down into one component per section rather than showing/hiding sections of the form.
-Allowing for correct better performance and clearer testing.
+Allowing for better performance and clearer testing.

 ### `EnvInfoComponent`